b1-ack/operating-system/README.md

 For questions or suggestions, please contact us via email: [support@b1ack.net](mailto:support@b1ack.net) or through [GitHub Issues](https://github.com/b1-ack/operating-system/issues).

+Our activities are completely transparent and are logged in the Telegram forum and Wiki.
 To connect with the community or receive custom ISO with pre-installed software, visit the [B1ackOS Telegram forum](https://B1ackOS.t.me/).

 ---